Cinderella's stepsisters: In pantomime

+Appearances in modern media

 Disney depictions

 Unlike the Grimms' version of the fairy tale "where the sisters were themselves 'beautiful and fair in appearance,'" Disney's 1950 film based on the story names the sisters Drizella (voiced by Rhoda Williams) and Anastasia (voiced by Lucille Bliss) and presents them as ugly and foolish.
 Southwest Texas State University's Department of English identifies various distinguishing characteristics of Drizella and Anastasia, such as exaggerated and naked feet emphasizing physical nature and a big bustle emphasizing clumsiness, which contrast with their more positively presented counterpart, Cinderella.
 Disney describes them as simply "spoiled, awkward, and ungainly."
 In the two direct-to-video sequels, Cinderella II and Cinderella III, it is revealed Anastasia is less cruel-intentioned than her older sister, stuck under her mother's thumb and acting out of frustration at not having love of her own.
 By the end of the third film, she has broken free of Lady Tremaine's evil influence, while her older sister remains unrepentantly on their mother's side.

 In the 2015 live-action iteration of the story, the stepsisters are played by Sophie McShera (Drizella) and Holliday Grainger (Anastasia).
 They are portrayed as beautiful in appearance with very over-the-top clothes.
 However, as their own mother admits, they are both incredibly stupid.
 They make fun of Cinderella, but do occasionally talk civilly to her.
 They mostly squabble among themselves, leaving the serious cruelty to their mother and even apologizing to their stepsister before they leave the kingdom at the end of the film.
 One reviewer described them as "The female equivalents of Tweedle-Dee and Tweedle-Dum".

+Rodgers and Hammerstein musical

+In 1957, Rodgers and Hammerstein created a musical version of Cinderella especially for television, later also adapted for the stage.
+The story more closely follows the Perrault version.
+The stepsisters in this version are named Joy and Portia, played by Alice Ghostley and Kaye Ballard respectively.

+In the 1965 remake, the sisters names are changed, this time named Prunella and Esmerelda, and they are played by Pat Carroll and Barbara Ruick respectively.

+In 1997, there was another remake in which the sisters are played by Natalie Desselle and Veanne Cox, and their names are once again changed, this time being named Minerva and Calliope.